 Cash deposited at banks earns interest at floating rates based on daily bank deposit rates.
-Short-term deposits are made for varying periods of between one day and three months, depending on the immediate cash requirements of the Group, and earn interest at the respective short-term deposit rates.
+Short-term deposits are made for varying periods of between one day and three months generally, depending on the immediate cash requirements of the Group, and earn interest at the respective short-term deposit rates.

-18. ACCOUNTS PAYABLE
+17. ACCOUNTS PAYABLE

-During 2017 and 2016, the Group normally received credit terms of 30 days.
-An aged analysis of accounts payable as at 31 December 2017 and 2016, based on invoice dates, is as follows:
+During 2018 and 2017, the Group normally received credit terms of 30 days.
+An aged analysis of accounts payable as at 31 December 2018 and 2017, based on invoice dates, is as follows: